-- You can ask Pfeiffer Vacuum Service for spare parts pack order numbers. - Have the full vacuum pump article number (with index where applicable) to hand.
-You can find it on the rating plate. - Replace all parts contained in the pack.
+- You can ask Pfeiffer Vacuum Service for spare parts pack ordering data. - Have the full pump part number (with index where applicable), found on the rating plate, to hand. - Replace all parts contained in the pack.

 12.1 Set of seals for version with RSSR